B. C. Binning: Career

 Binning's monumental accomplishments on the scene of Vancouver's art and architecture placed the city on the cultural map internationally.
 In 1946, he helped to found the Art in Living Group, which in 1949 had a major show, Design for Living, at the Vancouver Art Gallery.
 In 1954, works by Binning, along with those of Paul-Émile Borduas, and Jean-Paul Riopelle represented Canada at the Venice Biennale.

 His visits to Japan and personality made him an important figure in the negotiations for the Nitobe Garden at U.B.C.
 He founded and presided over the U.B.C.
 Festival of the Contemporary Arts, a mold-breaking yearly avant-garde celebration spanning the decade of the 1960s in Vancouver, at the peak of which Marshall McLuhan spoke in 1964.

-Eventually he helped found the Department of Fine Art at U.B.C. and headed it.
+Eventually he helped found the Department of Fine Arts at UBC and headed it.
 He presented many papers internationally; was on advisory boards; received innumerable grants, awards, fellowships, one-person shows and retrospective exhibitions.
 He became an Officer of the Order of Canada in 1971.
 He retired in 1974.
 He died in 1976.

 In 1997, the Bauhaus-influenced Binning Residence Binning designed for himself in 1941 in West Vancouver was declared a National Historic Site of Canada.
 His widow, Jessie, surviving him by three decades, had lived and managed his legacy there until then.
 When Jessie died in 2007 at the age of 101, the ownership and management of the house transferred to TLC The Land Conservancy of British Columbia.
 In 2013 TLC ran into financial difficulties and attempted to sell the house.
 After a protracted legal battle, TLC was ordered by the Supreme Court of British Columbia to return the house to the Estate of Jessie Binning.
 In 2015, the house was purchased by Jesse Saniuk, a local philanthropist and president of Four Sails Realty Inc. The house is currently being restored by its owner.
 Binning's work continues to be shown regularly in Metro Vancouver - lately at the Vancouver Art Gallery, Burnaby Art Gallery and West Vancouver Museum; and is part of The Artists4Kids Trust.